alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 <!--morestart-->

-Have you ever noticed a subtle icon animation in your favorite app and wondered how it worked?
+Have you ever noticed an icon animation in your favorite app and wondered how it worked?
 I know I have.
 [Creative customization][creative-customization] is a tenet of material design, and incorporating meaningful motion and subtle transitions between states can help inch your way towards a pixel-perfect user experience.
 It gives you an opportunity to add personality to your app, adding an element of wonder to user interactions and making it feel more natural and alive.

 Unfortunately, **being creative is hard**.
 Building an icon animation from scratch requires not only a fair amount of engineering effort but also a vision of how the final product should look and feel.
 You could be the best programmer the world has ever seen, and yet if you don't have the design tools that make it possible to seamlessly animate icons from one state to another, you're going to have a bad time.